VizAnji/google-merchandise-store-sql-analysis/README.md

 ) t1
 GROUP BY 1
 ORDER BY 2 DESC;

-3. Uncovering the mobile revenue gap by region
+5. Uncovering the mobile revenue gap by region:

-Used window functions to calculate each region's share of total mobile sessions and revenue simultaneously — revealing that Washington state generates 11% of mobile revenue from just 1% of sessions. sqlSELECT
+Used window functions to calculate each region's share of total mobile sessions and revenue simultaneously — revealing that Washington state generates 11% of mobile revenue from just 1% of sessions.

+sqlSELECT
     deviceCategory,
     region,